EricssonResearch/dnt/doc/oam.md

 ## OAM CLI commands

 The main commands are 'ping' and 'rping'.
 There also are several helping commands.
+Commands cannot be abbreviated.
 The available commands are:

 * help - get help
-* exit - exit OAM
+* exit, quit, CTRL+D - exit OAM
 * log [module newlevel] - get current log levels or set it for the given module.
 * list - list monitoring start points
 * rlist[@if] <stream:mep-start/mip> <mep-stop/mip/any> <level> - list monitoring start points of the remote node.